 Real. 👈

-Why These 3 Questions to Ask Yourself Before Leaving a Relationship Matter
+Why These 3 Questions Before Leaving a Relationship Matter

-There are thousands of questions to ask yourself before leaving a relationship.
-But not all of them help.
-The ones that do?
-They don’t dance around your truth.
-They get to the heart of what you’re really living through—and whether you can keep living this way.
+There are thousands of of clarity questions before a a breakup to choose from, but not all of them help.
+The ones that do matter don’t dance around your truth.
+They get to the heart of what you’re really living through, and whether you can keep living this way.

 These questions are not about what he might change.
 They’re about what you already know.

-These questions to ask yourself before leaving a relationship were designed to cut through the fog of “but we’ve been together so long,” and get to the real question: Can you truly be yourself here anymore?
+These important questions before breaking up were designed to cut through the fog of “but we’ve been together so long,” and get to the real question: Can you truly be yourself here anymore?

 Not “if he gets better,” not “if I manage it better.”